-- We verified Lucapa's percentage holding in SML. - We reviewed the current year financial statements of SML and performed detailed tests of the key areas. - We obtained the latest audited accounts of the Associate and compared with the amount record in the Group's financial statements. - We reviewed subsequently adjustments to the investment for Lucapa's share of SML's profit or loss and other comprehensive income. - We evaluate the impairment assessment of the carrying value by reviewing ASX announcement regarding performance of the Associate.
+- We confirmed Lucapa's 40% ownership interest in SML to ensure the Group's share of results was correctly calculated. - We reviewed the current year financial statements of SML and performed detailed tests of the key areas.
+This review was essential to assess the carrying value of the investment and whether any impairment indicators existed. - We obtained the latest audited accounts of the Associate and compared with the amount recorded in the Group's financial statements. - We reviewed subsequent adjustments to the investment for Lucapa's share of SML's profit or loss and other comprehensive income. - Given the recent financial performance of SML and the operational disruptions caused by severe weather and infrastructure issues, we closely evaluated the impairment assessment performed by management.
+This included: - Reviewing the ASX announcements and other relevant public information regarding the performance of SML, which highlighted the adverse impact of flooding and infrastructure work on operations. - Testing the assumptions used in the impairment assessment, including the forecasted cash flows, market conditions, and external factors, to determine whether the carrying value of the investment was supported by the expected future performance.